sfjsecurity/lognpacific-public/README.md

 ---

-## Disclaimer
+> ⚠️ **Disclaimer:**

-All activities were performed in a controlled lab environment for educational purposes only.
+> All activities were performed in a controlled lab environment for educational purposes only.
+> Scripts should not be deployed in production environments without proper testing and change management.